omaarelsherif/LEDs-Blinking-Using-ATmega32/README.md

    * Connect the 8 LEDs to PortA (PA0 to PA7) of the ATmega32 microcontroller on the kit.

 2. **Software Setup:**
-* Install Microchip Studio on your computer.
+* Install Eclipse IDE on your computer.
 * Set up Proteus for simulation.
 * Install the USBASP Programmer software and ensure your programmer is connected.
 3. **Clone the Repository:**